abmap/nanoBERT/README.md

 -----

 ## Extending nanoBERT
-nanoBERT vas build on the
+nanoBERT vas build on the Hugging Face framwork and